Microsoft Paint could get erased after 32 years

 Other features that could be removed with the Windows 10 update include Outlook Express, the Microsoft Reader app and Reading List, a bookmarking service.
 (Microsoft says the latter two will be integrated with its Microsoft Edge browser).

-But this doesn't mean Paint could be gone forever.
-Last October, Microsoft revealed Paint 3D, a revamped spinoff that allows users to create 3D images.
+But this doesn't mean Paint is gone forever.
+It will be available for free in the Windows Store but won't receive updates, a Microsoft spokesperson told CNN Tech.
+In addition, Microsoft last October revealed Paint 3D, a revamped spinoff that allows users to create 3D images.
+Paint 3D will come with the current and future versions of Windows.

 Paint isn't the only program tugging the heartstrings of Microsoft fans this year.
 Most recently, a Chrome extension called "Clippy Everywhere!" brought back Clippy, the company's office assistant.
 The animated paper clip can be embedded onto any website, asking users if they need assistance.

-Note: This story has been updated with a clarification that Paint will be available as a free download in the Windows Store.